ReproNim/testkraken/README.md

 ### Data and Scripts locations

-There is a default place where `TestKraken` tries to find all the data files and all the scripts files - this is the root directory of the tested workflow.
-However, in the `testkraken_spec.yml` these locations might be changed.
+There is a default location where `TestKraken` tries to find all the data files and all the scripts files - this is the root directory of the tested workflow.
+However, these default locations can be changed via the `testkraken_spec.yml`.

 #### `data` element
 In order to specify how to get the data, the `data` entry has to have two keys - `type` and `location`.
 For now, only one `type` is implemented - `workflow_path`, but in the future this might be used to specify external repositories.
 For `type=workflow_path`, the location is simply the relative directory path to the workflow path.
 An example can look like this: